profTanish/Paytm-web-app/README.md

-This project is like a simulator for payment app where you can send money to users This consists auth using jwts and has mongoDB transactions This have signin and signup and user lists, and has transaction simulations where we can send money to other users
+This project is like a simulator for payment app where you can send money to users This consists auth using jwts and has mongoDB transactions This have signin and signup and user lists, and has transaction simulations where we can send money to other users.